raise-isayan/BigIPDiscover/ReadMe.md

 =============

 This tool is an extension of PortSwigger's product Burp Suite.
+It corresponds to Scanner of Burp Professional Edition.
+Also, even in the case of the Burp Community Edition, it can be detected by using the History function of Proxy.

 ## Overview
 The cookie set by BIG-IP of F5 Networks may include a private IP, which is an extension to detect that IP.